 Charges May Be More Severe If You’re an Employer

 Restaurants and bars provide many opportunities for young adults to work odd hours that complement their busy schedules as students.
 Adults younger than 21 may work at restaurants and bars and sell alcohol to people 21 and older, but they may not purchase nor consume alcohol in the workplace.

 If you’re the owner of a bar, club, or restaurant that sells alcohol and you provide an underage worker with alcohol, you may face a first-degree misdemeanor charge.
 The consequences of a conviction for this offense include:

 Is Serving Alcohol to a Minor Illegal in Florida?

 Whether you’re a parent of a college student who is not yet 21 or their boss, it’s important to know that serving them alcohol is a misdemeanor offense.
 The same statute that makes it illegal to sell alcohol makes it illegal to serve alcohol to underage persons.
 You may face the same potential penalties for serving alcohol as for selling it to anyone younger than 21.

-For more than 30 years, attorney Brian P. Gabriel has dedicated his career as a reputable West Palm Beach defense lawyer to alcohol defense.
-He understands the complexities of criminal cases involving alcohol, and has the necessary resources to craft a unique and effective defense based on the facts of your case.
-Call 561-622-5575 for a free consultation or complete our contact form.
+For more than 30 years, Criminal Defense Attorney Brian Gabriel has dedicated his career as a reputable West Palm Beach defense lawyer for alcohol defense crimes.
+He understands the complexities of criminal cases involving alcohol and has the necessary experience to craft a unique and effective defense based on the facts of your case.
+Call 561-622-5575 for a free consultation or complete a contact form.